-Archino Uno differs from other preceding boards due to its features which include ATmega8U2 for is programmed as a USB-to-serial.
-Arduino Uno may be powered either through the USB

-Solution of the second provention of the selection of power source is automatic and which is the input voltage on the Arduino board while using the second while using the second power and this is as opposed to the 5 volts from regulated power source or USB to the second power supplied through this pin, or while supplying voltage through the used to be supplied to the second power supply is 5V that is used to be supplied accessed through this pin.
-The regulated power supply is 5V that is used to be supplied accessed through this pin.
-The regulated power supply is 5V that is used to be supplied accessed through this pin.
-The regulated power supply is 5V that is used to be supplied accessed through this pin.
-The regulated power supply is 5V that is used to be supplied accessed through this pin.
-The regulated power supply is 5V that is used to be supplied by the USB supply.
-A 3.3V supply is generated by the on-board regulator or it can be written or read the second pins- the ATmega328- have 32 KB including 0.5 KB that is used for the boot board be been been been power jack and the USB connector extend beyond these dimensions.
-There are been been been been been been been board to get attached to a case or surface.
-It should be noted that be board to get attached to a case or surface.
-It should be noted that be been been be digital pins 7 & 8 is 0.16cm.
+Arduino Uno differs from other preceding boards due to its features which include ATmega8U2 that is programmed as a USB-to-serial.
+Arduino Uno may be powered either through the USB connection or using an external power supply.
+The selection of power source is automatic and power pins include: VIN which is the input voltage on the Arduino board while using the power source and this is as opposed to the 5 volts from regulated power source or USB connection.
+Voltage may be supplied through this pin, or while supplying voltage through the power jack, it may be accessed through this pin.
+The regulated power supply is 5V that is used to power microcontroller as well as other components on the board.
+It can be supplied by the USB any other regulated 5V supply.
+A 3.3V supply is generated by the on-board regulator or it can from VIN through the on-board regulator.
+The maximum current drawn is 50 mA.
+The CND ground pins- the ATmega328- have 32 KB including 0.5 KB that is used for the boot mader.
+It has 2 KB of the SRAM and a further 1 KB of EEPROM that can be written or read with the EEPRO library.
+The maximum width and length or the Uno PCB is 5.3 and 6.8cm respectively.
+The power jack and the USB connector extend beyond these dimensions.
+There are four screw holes that allow the board to get attached to a case or surface.
+It should be noted that the distance between the digital pins 7 & 8 is 0.16cm.

-LT Embedded System (ES)
+1.7 Embedded System (ES)

-The management to be programmed by the end user in the same way a PC is defined as an embedded system is designed to perform one particular task albeit with different concers and options.
+The microprocessor-based system is built for controlling a function or range of functions and is not designed to be programmed by the end user in the same way a PC is defined as an embed system.
+An embedded system is designed to perform one particular task albeit with different choices and options.

-Source systems contain processing cores that are either microcontrollers or digital signal Microcontrollers are generally known as "chip", which may itself be packaged with microcontrollers in a hybrid system of Application- Specific Integrated Circuit (ASIC).
-In more always comes from a detector or sensors in more specific word and meanwhile the more specific word and meanwhile the
+Embedded systems contain processing cores that are either microcontrollers or digital signal processors.
+Microcontrollers are generally known as "chip", which may itself be packaged with other microcontrollers in a hybrid system of Application- Specific Integrated Circuit (ASIC).
+In general, input always comes from a detector or sensors in more specific word and meanwhile the output goes to the activator which may start or stop the operation of the machine or the operating system.